damienbod/OAuthClientAssertionsPerInstance/README.md

 # Experimental alternative flow for OAuth 2.0 First-Party Applications

 Looks at an alternative way of implementing a native app authentication and authorization.
 At present, a web browser is used to implement authentication of native applications when using OAuth and OpenID Connect.
-The flow is based on the OAuth 2.0 for First-Party Applications draft and adapted to be focused on the device.
+The flow demonstrated in this repository is based on the OAuth 2.0 for First-Party Applications draft and adapted to be focused on the device.

 Related issue: https://github.com/oauth-wg/oauth-first-party-apps/issues/135